Q: What do you breed for in your program?

 Q: Is it okay if I house my rabbit outside or let them play outside?

 A: Per my Sales Policy, I require that pet rabbits I sell not be housed outside.
 This is for a number of reasons.
 Firstly, the risk of predators.
 Cats, raccoons, rats, and birds of prey would make a quick meal out of a pet rabbit.
-Secondly, the rabbit is pretty much guaranteed to end up with both internal and external parasites.
+Secondly, the rabbit is likely end up with both internal and external parasites.
 Thirdly, there are a number of diseases, such as myxomatosis and RHD, that are much more easily caught if the rabbit is outdoors.
 Lastly, most domesticated rabbits are not equipped to deal with harsh conditions.
 Because they are so heat sensitive, it would be easy to lose them to heatstroke on a hot day.

 Q: Should I feed my rabbit greens?